devnich/python-programming/README.md

 ## You can get a subset of the list by slicing it

 1. You slice a list from the start position up to, but not including, the stop position

     ``` python
     print(pressure[0:3])
     print(pressure[2:5])
     ```

-2. You can omit the start position if you\'re starting at the beginning...
+2. You can omit the start position if you're starting at the beginning…

     ``` python
     print("First 5 items:", pressure[0:5])
     print("First 5 items, but shorter:", pressure[:5])
     ```

-3.  ...and you *must* omit the end position if you\'re going to the end (otherwise it\'s up to, but not including, the end!)
+3.  …and you *must* omit the end position if you're going to the end (otherwise it's up to, but not including, the end!)

     ``` python
     # This is useful if you don't know how long the list is
     print("Everything but the first 3 items:", pressure[3:])
     ```

 4. You can add an optional step interval (every 2nd item, every 3rd item, etc.)

     ``` python
     print("First 5 items, every other item:", pressure[0:5:2])